 College Station, Texas

 Established in 1876 as the state’s first public institution of higher learning, Texas A&M University enrolls approximately 62,500 students annually.
 The school offers over 170 graduate degree programs, including distance education pathways like its online master of science in sport management.
-With three entry dates in April, October, and February, as well as no thesis requirement, this program provides students with a flexible, comprehensive education that prepares them to work as administrators and leaders.
+With three entry dates in April, October, and February, as well as no thesis requirement, this program provides students with a flexible, comprehensive education that prepares them for a wide range of sports managment jobs.

-To earn their master’s in sports management, online students complete 36 credits, including a research core and advanced classes like personnel management, revenue generation, and diversity in sports organizations.
+To earn their online sports management masters degree, students complete 36 credits, including a research core and advanced classes like personnel management, revenue generation, and diversity in sports organizations.
 The curriculum also allows students to take electives to explore additional topics in the field or complete courses in related subjects such as marketing, international business, or education.
 Degree candidates finish their studies with an internship where they develop practical skills and reflect on their professional experience by writing journal entries and a final paper.
 Distance learners can complete this internship with one of the university’s business partners or with an organization in their area.
-Those already working in the sports industry may opt to fulfill this requirement through their employer, although not in the same capacity as their current job.
+Those already working in the sports industry may opt to fulfill this requirement through their employer, typically working in a separate capacity from their current job.

 Texas A&M charges tuition based on residency status, but eligible out–of–state students may apply for a waiver.
 The average program candidate possess a GPA above 3.0 and about four years of relevant work experience.
 Additionally, although the university does not require GRE scores, candidates may submit them to make their application more competitive.

-Texas A&M University – College Station is regionally accredited by the Southern Association of Colleges and Schools Commision on Colleges (SACSCOC).
+Texas A&M University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The University of Massachusetts is located in Amherst and enrolls nearly 7,000 graduate students in 77 degree programs.
 These include distance education opportunities like the school’s online master of business administration with a focus in sport management.
 With a curriculum based in the field’s best practices and current trends, this program prepares learners for careers in all aspects of the sports industry, from facilities operations and program management to consumer sales and market data analytics.
 Outside the classroom, students can access career advice and professional development opportunities through the university’s large network of alumni and corporate partnerships.